Tennessee Divorce Details

 Alimony or Spousal Support Laws

-When it comes to determining the amount of potential alimony payments then the Tennessee divorce judge will take the fault of the break-up into consideration.
+When it comes to determining the amount of potential alimony payments the Tennessee divorce judge will take the fault of the break-up into consideration.
 They will also factor in who will be having custody of any children and what the child support payments might be.

 Also taken into deliberation is whether or not the person receiving alimony will be capable of creating their own financial security or if they contributed to the financial security of their spouse.
 The question of maintaining a standard of living also comes into play when deciding on alimony payments.